mainmatter/mainmatter.com/_posts/2021-01-29-web-animations-intro.md

 let sourceOpacity = 0;
 let targetOpacity = 1;
 let duration = 500;

-let time = 0;
+let startTime;
-// target 60 frames per second
-let frameDuration = 1000 / 60;

-let timer = setInterval(function () {
-  // stop animation if time exceeds duration if (time > duration) {
-    clearInterval(timer);
-    return;
+function step(time) {
+  if (!startTime) {
+    startTime = time;
   }

+  let progress = time - startTime;

-  // calculate where we are in the animation as a factor between 0 and 1 let factor = time / duration;
+  // calculate where we are in the animation as a factor between 0 and 1 let factor = Math.max(progress / duration, 1);

-  // multiply the source/target diff with the calculated factor let opacity = sourceOpacity + (targetOpacity - sourceOpacity) * factor;
+  // multiply the source/target diff with the calculated factor let currentOpacity = sourceOpacity + (targetOpacity - sourceOpacity) * factor;

   // apply calculated opacity
-  element.style.opacity = opacity;
+  element.style.opacity = currentOpacity;

-  // move to the next frame
+  // move to the next frame if we haven't reached the target duration yet if (progress < duration) {
-  time += frameDuration;
-}, frameDuration);
+    window.requestAnimationFrame(step);
+  }
+}

+// start the animation
+window.requestAnimationFrame(step);
 ```

 In the past, animation loops with JavaScript had to be done through
-`setInterval` to get an approximate 60 frames per second animation similar to
+`setInterval` to get an approximate 60 frames per second animation.
+Nowadays the
-the example above.
-Nowadays the `requestAnimationFrame` API exists which results
+`requestAnimationFrame` API exists which results in smoother animation as the
-in smoother animation as the browser will call it right before the next repaint.
+browser will call it right before the next repaint.
+Browsers can also pause
-Browsers can also pause `requestAnimationFrame` when a tab is out of focus to
+`requestAnimationFrame` when a tab is out of focus to prevent inactive tabs from
-prevent inactive tabs from running expensive animations at high framerates.
+running expensive animations at high framerates.

 In addition, this animation technique requires the need for manual interpolation
 of the values we might want to animate.
 This can be difficult for complex values